-I say, I will try, because the nature of the study is such that listening to others tends to stimulate one’s own thoughts, but I will endeavour to include their responses to the questions so as to simulate participation in the group.
+Of course, the nature of the study is such that listening to others tends to stimulate one’s own thoughts, and so doing the work on one’s own omits this simulation, but I will endeavour to include the responses of the participants to the questions so as to simulate participation in the group.

 It is important that you approach the study as would an alien from another planet; i.e. having absolutely no knowledge or preconceptions about the subject matter, in this case, the life of Jesus of Nazareth.
 Forget all that you have learned in Sunday School and church about Jesus.
 For the purpose of the exercise, he is a human being, just like you.
 He is a human being on a spiritual journey, just like you.
 What you learn about him can be applied to your life, because he is a human being just like you.